-A non-Irish citizen, who resides in Ireland and operates/ trades in Ireland or a company falling outside the above criteria, may register an aircraft, but not for use in aerial work or public transport and subject to such additional conditions as may be imposed.
+A non-Irish citizen who resides in Ireland and operates/ trades in Ireland or a company falling outside the above criteria may register an aircraft, but not for use in aerial work or public transport and subject to such additional conditions as may be imposed.

 A certificate of registration is given.
-It shows particulars of the registration marks, serial number, names and addresses of legal owners or hirers under hire purchase agreement.
+It shows particulars of the registration marks, serial numbers, names and addresses of legal owners or hirers under the hire purchase agreement.
 The certificate is not transferable.
 If required by the Authority, it must be surrendered within a reasonable time.
 A duplicate may be issued if the original is lost or destroyed.

-The following requirements apply to Irish registered aircraft.
-It applies to other aircraft insofar as it is not inconsistent with the relevant airworthiness rules of the home state, when they are in or over the State.
+The following requirements apply to Irish-registered aircraft.
+It applies to other aircraft insofar as it is not inconsistent with the relevant airworthiness rules of the home state when they are in or over the State.

-The Certificate of type approval proves airworthiness of the particular type of aircraft.
-The Authority may recognise approval of another Convention State.
+The Certificate of type approval proves the airworthiness of the particular type of aircraft.
+The Authority may recognise the approval of another Convention State.
 It may require air and ground tests necessary in order to prove the airworthiness of the design and craft.
-The Authority may require a certificate of approval before issuing or granting a renewal of certificate of airworthiness.
+The Authority may require a certificate of approval before issuing or granting a renewal of the certificate of airworthiness.

 A certificate of compliance must be produced when any repair, maintenance, modification or inspection is undertaken on an aircraft component.
 It may be issued by a person who is approved by the Irish Aviation Authority for such purposes.

 It must be retained for two years from issue for private aircraft.
-In case of public transport aircraft, it must be retained for so long as the logbook is required to be maintained for that component.
+In the case of public transport aircraft, it must be retained for so long as the logbook is required to be maintained for that component.

-An aircraft registered in Ireland may not fly, unless it has been maintained by an authorised engineer, in accordance with an approved schedule in the case of aerial or public transport aircraft and in an approved manner in the case of private aircraft.
+An aircraft registered in Ireland may not fly unless it has been maintained by an authorised engineer in accordance with an approved schedule in the case of aerial or public transport aircraft and in an approved manner in the case of private aircraft.

 Irish public transport and registered aerial aircraft must maintain a technical log.
 It must be completed by the pilot in command after each flight.
 It is to contain details of takeoff and landing times, details of any defects and state that there have been no defects.

 Operators of aerial public and private transport aircraft must maintain records for major aircraft components, total time in service, period since overhaul and period of last inspection.
-They are to be maintained up to two years after the life of the component.
+They are to be maintained for up to two years after the life of the component.

 Irish registered aircraft must keep and maintain a flight manual.
 This contains all limitation conditions by the Aviation Authority.
 It should furnish sufficient information for the crew to enable the aircraft to operate safely.

-Passengers may not be carried on maintenance test flights unless they are partaking in the test and that their presence is authorised by the operator and pilot in command.
-Smoking is prohibited on-board aircraft, if the certificate of airworthiness or the flight manual so provides or when smoking may endanger the aircraft.
+Passengers may not be carried on maintenance test flights unless they are partaking in the test and their presence is authorised by the operator and pilot in command.
+Smoking is prohibited on-board aircraft if the certificate of airworthiness or the flight manual so provides or when smoking may endanger the aircraft.
 Steps must be taken to inform passengers that smoking is prohibited.